Key info on the bursaries

 Whilst all applications will be considered individually, support is not guaranteed.
 Any award of funding is for 1st August 2020 to 31st July 2021 only.
 If your course continues beyond this date, you will need to submit a new application for the following academic year, if you are still eligible to apply.

-Discretionary Learner Support Fund – A fund provided by the Skills Funding Agency (SFA) to help learners experiencing financial difficulties.
+Adult Education 19+ Learner Support Fund (Discretionary) – A fund provided by the Skills Funding Agency (SFA) to help learners experiencing financial difficulties.

 All funds are managed by a panel which includes a College Governor, Learner Services Manager and Advice & Guidance staff.
 The Learner Support Panel operates within the “Good Practice” guidelines recommended by the Skills Funding Agency.
 The funds are managed and administered by Learner Services.
 If necessary, please speak to a member of A&G before completing a form, telephone 01422 399367 or call into Learner Services on A Floor.

 In order to satisfy the general eligibility for applying to the 19+ Learner Support Funds, learners must:

 - be at least 19 years old on the 31 August 2020